hpsa/hpe-application-automation-tools-plugin/doc/LR_Integration.md

     c.
 Select a scenario by clicking on its name.

     d.
 Click on **History** in the left panel to compare the results with those from previous runs.

 **Note:** These reports might require you to perform a Security header override.
-For details, see [[Content Security Policy Header]](README.md#content-security-policy-header).
+For details, see [Content Security Policy Header](README.md#content-security-policy-header).

-For additional information about the plugin, refer to the [[plugin's documentation ]](README.md).
+For additional information about the plugin, refer to the [plugin's documentation .](README.md).
 For general questions, visit our [[Google group]](https://groups.google.com/forum/#!forum/micro-focus-application-automation-tools-plugin).